Bright Health Group Inc. (BHG) Shares Rise Despite Market Challenges - News Heater

-The stock of Bright Health Group Inc. (NYSE: BHG) has increased by 11.40 when compared to last closing price of 13.42.Despite this, the company has seen a gain of 20.56% in its stock price over the last five trading days.
+Bright Health Group Inc. (NYSE: BHG)’s stock price has gone rise by 16.04 in comparison to its previous close of 15.15, however, the company has experienced a 35.33% increase in its stock price over the last five trading days.
 Barron’s reported on 08/13/21 that Former GE CEO Jeff Immelt Bought Up Shares of This Healthcare Firm

 Is It Worth Investing in Bright Health Group Inc. (NYSE: BHG) Right Now?